Grimalkinn/De-bloater/README.md

 # Debloating script for android

-This script is only developed to run on linux systems on android devices.
+Note: This script is only developed to run on Unix systems for android devices.
 Feel free to tweak to your liking.

 Type help for help menu ;)